-23. Explicit consideration of the CCR component in stress testing
+23. Explicit consideration of the CCR component in stress testing acute stress on their solvency or liquidity position and, therefore, are particularly vulnerable to exposure tail events.

-Institutions have stress test frameworks in place, explicitly considering CCR in a manner commensurate with the materiality and complexity of the portfolio.
-Such stress test frameworks pay particular attention to riskier counterparties as well as the identification of counterparties for which certain market scenarios could lead to acute stress on their solvency or liquidity position and, therefore, are particularly vulnerable to exposure tail events.
+Institutions have stress testing frameworks in place, explicitly considering CCR in a manner commensurate with the materiality and complexity of the portfolio.
+Such stress testing frameworks pay particular attention to riskier counterparties as well as the identification of counterparties for which certain market scenarios could lead to